nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 two keys and generates corresponding certificate signing requests (one for authentication, other for signing).
 The key labels used are conventionally with suffixes ``default-auth-key`` and ``default-sign-key``, if those already exist, they will not be duplicated and command acts as no-op for such security server.

+### 3.6 Certificate management

+Certificates are imported with ``xrdsst cert import`` and imported authentication certificate registration (deduced from being attached to key labelled with suffix ``default-auth-key`` at central server can be initiated with ``xrdsst cert register``.